Social structure of China: Lower classes

-The lower classes of ordinary people were divided into two categories: one of them the good "commoner" people, the other the "mean" people.
-Slaves, Servants, Prostitutes, Entertainers, Low Level Government Employees and Military Forces were part of the mean class.
+The lower classes of ordinary people were divided into two categories: one of them the good "common" people, the other the "mean" people.
+Slaves, servants, prostitutes, entertainers, low level government employees and military forces were part of the mean class.
 The soldiers were called a necessary evil, and civilians were placed in command to keep the military from dominating society.
 Those who worked in entertainment were given a special status that allowed for them to be punished severely without consequence.
 The mean people were heavily discriminated against, forbidden to take the Imperial Examination, and mean and good people could not marry each other.

 During the early Qing dynasty, hereditary slavery was a common practice that declined quickly.
-Slave girls(婢女), were largely sold and bought through contractual agreements where they would serve for a certain number of years.
+Slave girls (婢女) were largely sold and bought through contractual agreements where they would serve for a certain number of years.

 Military Class and the Merchants

 In the Qing dynasty, the widespread White Lotus Rebellion, whose participants were primarily landless people squeezed out because of commercialization, and the consequent battles destroyed the local agricultural economy.
 The rebellion at the same time stimulated the Qing government to initiate local militarization.
 The military organization was funded on its own and stayed autonomous from the central.
-This militarization process led to the rise of the “military-predatory elite class,” which impeded the funding of industrial firms and sucked a considerable amount of surplus in funding on military means.
+This militarization process led to the rise of the "military-predatory elite class," which impeded the funding of industrial firms and sucked a considerable amount of surplus in funding on military means.
 Furthermore, rebellions, including the Taiping Rebellion, harmed the entrepreneurial class, such as merchants' local network.